LEARNAcademy/syllabus/rails/fullstack.md

 These route aliases can be used in links for the view as well as redirects in the controller methods.
 When referencing the route alias, `_path` is appended to the end of the alias.

-If a route requires a param the alias will also require a param gets passed.
+If a route requires a param the alias will also require that a param gets passed.

 We can create a conditional statement in the create method that will trigger a redirect if the new entry to the database is made successfully.